post

 Pasta a fagioli

 I go to Trattoria Antellesi for lunch, which is the little trattoria right beside our hotel entrance.
-I have a beer and a wonderful soup called pasta a fagioli, which is a vegetable soup made with pasta, beans, vegetables in a rich and creamy broth.
+I have a beer and a wonderful soup called pasta a fagioli, which is a vegetable soup made with pasta and beans in a rich and creamy broth.
 It is often thickened with shredded bread.

 We go to the Uffizi Gallery this afternoon with a local guide who specializes in the Uffizi.
 There is a crush of people and groups, so we have to wait about three quarters of an hour to get in.
 Photos are now allowed inside, but when I checked earlier, there was no indication of this recent change in policy.
 So I am stuck using my cellphone camera inside.
 Our local guide tries to maneuver us around the huge crowds inside, with limited success.